 - Background check (upon admission into the program)

 Costs & Financial Aid

-The online MSN FNP program costs $559 per credit hour.
+The online MSN FNP degree program costs $559 per credit hour.
 In order to help students afford their education, Campbellsville University’s staff is available to work with students to discover available financial aid options.

 A maximum of six credits can be transferred from a regionally accredited institution.